Rodmg/aquila-mqtt-sn-gateway/doc/index.md

 1. subscribe to gw/subscriptions/res
 2. publish to gw/subscriptions/get
 3. You should get a JSON response via the subscription made to gw/subscriptions/res

+#### Enter forwarder pair mode:

+publish gw/forwarder/enterpair

+#### Exit forwarder pair mode:

+publish gw/forwarder/exitpair

+#### Get forwarder current mode

+1. subscribe to gw/forwarder/mode/res
+2. publish to gw/forwarder/mode/get
+3. You should get a JSON response via the subscription made to gw/forwarder/mode/res

+### Events:

+gw/devices/connected: published when a device its connected, has the device details as JSON in the payload

+gw/devices/disconnected: published when a device gets disconnected, has the device details as JSON in the payload

+gw/devices/paired: published when a device gets paired, has some device details as JSON in the payload, may be incomplete as device has yet to register and subscribe to topics.